vishaldhole173/pro-stream-documentation/Technical/Attendance/attendance.md

 }
 ```

-In a second case, there might be case that stream is completed or inbetween of event they would like to close browser or tab.
+In a second case, there might be case that stream is completed or in between of event they would like to close browser or tab.
 In this case we are using WebSocket disconnect event to know that user has navigated away from the stream viewer page.

 ```
 onSocketDisconnect() {